-- The school e-Safety Coordinator is Mr Vardy (Headteacher and named Child Protection Coordinator) and the named e-safety Governor (Mrs R. Underwood. - Our e-Safety Policy has been written by the school, built on information from e-safety training provided by Northumberland County Council and government guidance.
-It has been agreed by senior management and approved by governors. - The e-Safety Policy and its implementation will be reviewed annually. - The e-Safety Co-odinator liaises with the Computing Team and Technical Support person to provide day to day support for staff (Mrs R. Richardson, Mrs S. Walker and Mr D. Mathews).
+Our E-Safety Policy has been written by the school, built on information from e-safety training provided by Northumberland County Council and government guidance.

+- The policy has been agreed by senior management and approved by governors. - The policy and its implementation will be reviewed annually. - The e-safety Co-odinator liaises with the computing team and technical Support person to provide day to day support for staff - Mr K Hodgson, Mrs R. Richardson and Mr D. Mathewson make up the e-safety team.